 This trick is also fairly common for reviewers that are showing reviews of cheap guitars.
 They tend to hook up the guitars to their expensive cabinet setups and that’s why, when you actually buy the cheap guitars, they sound nothing like the reviewer’s.

 Some players just don’t like cheap guitars, and I understand where they are coming from.
 But I think the Les Paul Studio LT has a lot to offer at an affordable price and you should at least give it a chance.
-It’s a good choice as far as beginner-quality guitars are concerned.
+It’s a good choice as far as beginner-quality guitars are concerned, and you should stick to a budget amp like the Fender Champion 20, at least when you’re just starting out.

 - Excellent beginner guitar